Washington men’s rowing finishes in second place at IRA national championships, but wins points title

 The men’s results occurred a few hours after the women Huskies swept the three women’s finals in Indianapolis.

-As a slight wind increased on the blue sky, sunny morning and with a temperature of 72 degrees, Yale dominated the V8 finale of the three-day regatta at the Sacramento State Aquatic Center.
+As a slight wind increased during the sunny morning and with a temperature of 72 degrees, Yale dominated the V8 finale of the three-day regatta at the Sacramento State Aquatic Center.

-“I’m definitely really excited about the depth of the team,” UW coach Michael Callahan.
+“I’m definitely really excited about the depth of the team,” UW coach Michael Callahan said.
 “To win the Ten Eyck Cup (points title) is one of our biggest team goals.
 In this field, I just feel it’s getting deeper and stronger.
 It was really a hard-fought trophy to win.”

 The No. 1 Bulldogs moved to a four-seat cushion after 500 meters and expanded their margin to eight seats halfway through the 2,000-meter race.